RMNorbert/CinemaChair/README.md

 # CinemaChair
-Task solved by using express and mysql2 Node.js library on the server side, react on the client side.
+Cinema chair reserve application using express and mysql2 Node.js library on the server side, react on the client side.

 ## Available Scripts